puppylpg/puppylpg.github.io/_posts/2022-11-13-java-generic-for-fluent-api.md

 // many more, all looking alike...
 ```
-The only thing wich differs is the return type, which is always the class implementing the overridden isNotNull.
+The only thing which differs is the return type, which is always the class implementing the overridden isNotNull.
 This is necessary because otherwise it would not be possible to add methods to a call chain which are defined in the concrete assertion class, but not in the more generic superclass where isNotNull is implemented.

 **If we moved the concrete implementation to GenericAssert, we would get a GenericAssert instance as return value of isNotNull()**, and GenericAssert certainly does not provide contains (as CollectionAssert does) or isDirectory (as FileAssert does).
 So the following code would not compile any more:
 ```